Viarigi, the most fascinating “lookout” of the Low Monferrato.

-The symbol of Viarigi is undoubtedly the splendid Tower of Signals (Torre dei Segnali o delle Vedette); built around 1320, it was used as a defense and communication building.
-With a square plan (5.80 meters high), it rises to a height of 26.5 meters.
+The symbol of Viarigi is undoubtedly the splendid Tower of Signals (Torre dei Segnali o delle Vedette).

-Worthy of note are also the parish church of Saint Agata (XVI century), the desecrated church of Saint Silverio, now used for cultural events, and the Romanesque church dedicated to Saint Marziano, privately owned.
+Also, noteworthy are the parish church of Saint Agata, the deconsecrated church of Saint Silverio and the privately-owned Romanesque church dedicated to Saint Marziano.

-The Ancient Voltone (Antico Voltone) that extends under the parish church is also one of the most characteristic views of Viarigi.
+The Ancient Archway (Antico Voltone) that extends under the parish church also represents one of the most characteristic views of Viarigi.

-The Torre dei Segnali was built on the ruins of the castle.
+The Tower of Signals was then built on the ruins of the castle.

 Information synthesis and/or re-elaboration was taken from the website of the Municipality of Viarigi